egXcoder/Study-Repository/database/parts/indexes.md

 Tip: bloom filters acts as cheap early exit instead of going and do the heavy work. its like.. does this value might exist? should i bother and dig more?

-## UUID
+## UUID as clustered index

 - Databases like ordered inserts.
 - Random UUIDs (v4) cause index fragmentation, page splits, and IO thrashing if used in clustered indexes
-- Sequential or semi-ordered IDs (e.g. UUIDv1, UUIDv7, ULID, Snowflake) preserve temporal order while staying globally unique.

 - If you must use UUIDv4:
     - Don’t make it the clustered primary key.
-    - Use an autoincrement surrogate key or timestamp-based UUID for clustering.
+    - Use an autoincrement surrogate key or timestamp-based UUID for clustering like uuidv7
     - Consider periodic REINDEX / OPTIMIZE TABLE to release fragmenation

 - Tip: UUIDv4 in okay as long as it’s not your clustered index (primary key).

-### Q: why uuidv4 shouldbe be used as clustered index?
+### Q: why uuidv4 shouldn't be be used as clustered index?

+So Main Reasons:
+- Inserting records is doing too much work unncessary because of possible page split
+- all secondary indexes in mysql are storing primary index as well, and uuid size is big
+- Now we lose the benefit of clustered index. when we query `select * from logs limit 100`
+    - if sequentially clustered, database brings page 1,2,3 in one i/o operation into memory which helps to bring data quickly
+    - now, since page 5 is in middle of page 2,3 .. we loses the advantage of bringing multiple pages in one go.

 assume there is empty table
 - add record with uuid 11223344 .. it will be added to first page
-- add record with uuid 44221341 .. it will be added to first page after first record
+- add record with uuid 44221341 .. it will be added after first record
 - now record with uuid 2234415  .. it will have to live with its data in middle between record 1 and record 2
 - lets extract page and see can we have the three records and we are still dont exceed page? hopefully yes
 - if not which is most likely to happen. now we have to split page to able to add record in between

 ### Q: assume page 1, page 2, page 3, page4 .. how can i split page 2?
 - Original Structure
-    - Page 1: [ 001 ...
+    - Page 1: rows [ 001 ...
 099 ]
-    - Page 2: [ 100 ...
+    - Page 2: rows [ 100 ...
 199 ]
-    - Page 3: [ 200 ...
+    - Page 3: rows [ 200 ...
 299 ]
-    - Page 4: [ 300 ...
+    - Page 4: rows [ 300 ...
 399 ]
 - Allocate a new page (call it Page 5)
 - Move half the rows from Page 2 into Page 5
 - Update the parent node to insert a new pointer and key boundary.